openmichigan/oerbit_analytics/docs/oer_analytics.md

 Configure your Google Analytics API module such that it will call to the correct Google Analytics profile, to which you have access.

+Register for an API Key at the [Google API Console]() if you do not have one.

+Go to ```admin/settings/oer-analytics``` in your Drupal site and paste the API key in that text box.
+Save it.

 Note that the current setup of this module depends on a database structure like that which Open.Michigan's instance of OERbit uses and may need significant modification for other use as it stands.

 From GitHub: